grigoremihaela/SiloTemp/README.md

-# React Native Navigation Example
+# SiloTemp
-This is a simple app example of a navigation implementation with React Native for Android and iOS using [React Navigation](https://reactnavigation.org/)
+This is a simple app example of a navigation implementation with React Native for Android and iOS using [React Navigation](https://reactnavigation.org/).
+The application get the temperatures from the silo.

 How to use
 ----------------